guissmo/hcf-via-cm/README.md

 2. `pol = A.find_defining_polynomial_and_verify(rosenhain_invariants(2)[1],prec=400,verbose=True,check_conductor=True,autoretry=5)`
 3. `pol[0]` contains a polynomial that defines the extension $H_{K^r}(1) / K^r$.

-__Caveat__: SAGE attempts a `polredbest`, which is slow when defining the extension.
-Use PARI/GP if you would like to verify.
-This can be done by:
+__Caveat__: When using the polynomial to define an extension of (the SAGE object representing the) reflex field, SAGE attempts a `polredbest`, which is slow.
+I personally did not wait for SAGE to finish and instead used PARI/GP directly to verify.
+This is done by doing:

-And so, proceed by doing:

 4. `paripol = poly_s2p(pol[0], A.prelt['s2p'])`
 5. `gp.rnfconductor(A.Kr_gp, [paripol, 10^6])`